 On October 9, 2016, Pope Francis named him a Cardinal and he was elevated to the College of Cardinals in a consistory on November 19, 2016 at St. Peter’s Basilica in Vatican City.

-In 2016, Pope Francis appointed Cardinal Cupich to the Congregation for Bishops and in 2017, to the Congregation for Catholic Education.
-Cardinal Cupich also serves on USCCB committees: Ecumenical and Interreligious Affairs, and is Co-Chair of the National Dialogue Initiative with Muslims; Subcommittee for the Church in Central and Eastern Europe, Chair; and the Ad Hoc Committee Against Racism.
+In 2016, Pope Francis appointed Cardinal Cupich to the Congregation for Bishops. in 2017, to the Congregation for Catholic Education, and in 2020, to the Vatican Task Force to Assist Episcopal Conferences, Congregations of Religious and Societies of Apostolic Life in preparing and updating guidelines for the protection of minors.
+Cardinal Cupich also serves on USCCB committees: Ecumenical and Interreligious Affairs and is Co-Chair of the National Dialogue Initiative with Muslims; Subcommittee for the Church in Central and Eastern Europe, Chair; and the Ad Hoc Committee Against Racism.
 He is an Executive Member of The Catholic Mutual Relief Society and Chancellor of the Catholic Church Extension Society, and the University of St. Mary of the Lake, Mundelein, Illinois.

 As Catholics committed to defending life, we are called to take responsibility for the welfare of our community.
 Especially this year, that means taking precautions to keep our loved ones and neighbors safe, including getting the flu shot. https://t.co/N7dpzO1QOP pic.twitter.com/OeAZStQpXH— Cardinal Cupich (@CardinalBCupich) September 20, 2021